Beware Kate Middleton! This Feisty American Is Making A Play For The Throne [Opinion]

 “Lady Britannia who has contributed so much to the culture and history of the world shall be renewed and made great once again; for the legend was not a myth but was indeed true, and more than a mere Tolkien story, that the men of the West are now returning and now is the time of the return of the King.”

-[Featured Image by Daniel Leal-Olivas- WPA Pool/Getty Images]
+[Featured Image by Daniel Leal-Olivas/WPA Pool/Getty Images]